-Use durable preserved timber that conforms to BS 8417 code of practice and will not soil hands or clothing and is harmless to human, animals and plant life Use timber from native sustainable certified sources in Europe Plastics Use biodegradable alternatives to plastics Reduce impact on the environment Reduce costs of waste sent to landfill Re-use or recycle plastics Request pot-less tray systems from growers for the annual bedding plant supplies
+Service Area Operational Activities Aims and Objectives Options and Opportunities Dispose of paint tins, containers and brushes appropriately.
+Timber Select timber from sustainable sources, such as FSC products or equivalent.
+Use durable preserved timber that conforms to BS 8417 code of practice and will not soil hands or clothing and is harmless to human, animals and plant life.
+Do not buy products made from tropical hardwood.
+Consider buying reclaimed timber and products from reclaimed timber merchants i.e. used railway sleepers.
+Use timber from native sustainable certified sources in Europe.
+Plastics Use biodegradable alternatives to plastics (tree guards etc.,).
+Reduce impact on the environment.
+Reduce costs of waste sent to landfill.
+Re-use or recycle plastics.
+Request pot-less tray systems from growers for the annual bedding plant supplies.

-2.7 Marketing & Communication
+Marketing & Communication